The Hunt for Red October

 synopsis: The Soviet Union's best sub captain steals their new sub and heads for the United States, with everyone in pursuit.

 impressions: Highly entertaining, with good submarine/naval action, character drama, and a solid political/military plot drawing on the Cold War.
-It had that underlying current of international/war potential that made you pay attention to the little details.
+It had an underlying current of international/war potential that keeps the viewer engaged and paying attention to the little details.

-acting: Sean Connery was great as the Russian captain Ramius, who's quietly competent.
-Alec Baldwin is CIA guy Jack Ryan, and did a good job here.
+acting: Sean Connery was great as the Russian captain Ramius, who takes charge of things and is quietly competent.
+Alec Baldwin is CIA guy Jack Ryan, whose specialty is seaborne warfare, and did a good job here.
 Scott Glenn is also good as the U.S. sub captain who's chasing the Russian sub.
 Sam Neill is Connery's XO on that sub, and also turned in a strong performance.

 final word: Great action/drama, well worth seeing.